jojoldu/blog-code/intellij-debugging/README_EN.md

 # Intellij-debugging

 Good morning?
 This time I'm going to do a simple debugging of intellij.
-All code is in [Github] (https://github.com/jojoldu/blog-code/edit/master/intellij-debugging/README_EN.md), so it's easier to understand if you look at it together.
+All code is in [Github](https://github.com/jojoldu/blog-code/edit/master/intellij-debugging/README_EN.md), so it's easier to understand if you look at it together.

 It is a very basic level, but it seems to be helpful for those who debugged with ```System.out.println```.